Expanding Minimally Invasive Gynecologic Surgery Services

 A Focus on Innovation

 “The Fibroid and Adenomyosis Program is also a hub of innovation, a place where creative minds in gynecology and interventional radiology, are at the forefront of advancing biomedical technology.
-We also collaborate with experts in reproductive endocrinology and a network of specialists in pelvic floor dysfunction, physical therapy, and integrative medicine – all under one roof – to provide the best possible care for our patients,” says Dr. Fenster, the Director for Innovation and Biotechnology.
+We also collaborate with experts in reproductive endocrinology and a network of specialists in pelvic floor dysfunction, physical therapy, and integrative medicine – all under one roof – to provide the best possible care for our patients,” says Dr. Fenster.
 “Today’s cutting-edge, surgical innovations enable us to take out enormous tumors and let patients go back to their jobs and life within a mere number of weeks.

 “The Fibroid and Adenomyosis Program is a hub of innovation, a place where creative minds in gynecology and interventional radiology are at the forefront of advancing biomedical technology.” — Dr. Tamatha B. Fenster